BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I did exercises on frequency tables on DataQuest.

 **Thoughts:** How easily they can be made with `group_by()` from pandas!
 I didn't come up with a solution using just for loops.

+### Day 28 April 3, 2020

+**Today's Progress**: Today I had quite a busy day, so I decided to continue with the exercises.
+Come up with a solution to the yesterday exercise, but got stuck in another one.

+**Thoughts:** Doing such exercises helps to refresh memory on basic Python concepts, and they are actually not that easy to solve as this may seem, so I was in constant reading through docs and StackOverflow.